-Note/s: Taken after LAWS7420 Legal Research and Writing
+Note/s: Taken with or after LAWS7420 Advanced Legal Research

 Research skills are an essential and integral part of legal practice.
-There are many opportunities within the courses offered by the Faculty to develop these skills - formally (Legal Research and Writing 1 & 2) and informally (research projects incorporated in the assessment of various subjects).
+There are many opportunities within the courses offered by the Faculty to develop these skills - formally (Legal Research and Writing and Advanced Legal Research) and informally (research projects incorporated in the assessment of various subjects).
 However, to ensure that all students are capable of demonstrating, by application to an actual research project, a thorough knowledge of the research resources, materials and techniques the Faculty has resolved that every student must satisfactorily complete a research essay that is worth 30% or more of the subject requirements in at least one elective subject.
-This resolution is satisfied by the compulsory subject Research
+This resolution is satisfied by the compulsory subject Research Component.